-Through my copywriting business, CodeWord Communications, I’ve helped organizations with everything from web site copy, brochures, press releases, case studies, direct mail campaigns and annual reports.
+Through my copywriting business, CodeWord Communications, I’ve helped organizations with everything from web site copy, brochures, news releases, case studies, direct mail campaigns and annual reports.

 I’ve worked as the editor of the bi-monthly technology trade magazine Information Highways and related newsletters.
 I’ve also worked as a web designer, so I’m SEO-enabled and social media savvy.